ngernest/chamelean_wip/README.md

 - [`OptionTGen.lean`](./Plausible/New/OptionTGen.lean): Generator combinators that work over the `OptionT Gen` monad transformer (representing generators that may fail)
 - [`EnumeratorCombinators.lean`](./Plausible/New/EnumeratorCombinators.lean): Combinators over enumators

+**Generator derivation algorithm** (adapted from the QuickChick papers):
+- [`UnificationMonad.lean`](./Plausible/New/UnificationMonad.lean): The unification monad described in [*Generating Good Generators*](https://lemonidas.github.io/pdf/GeneratingGoodGenerators.pdf)
+- [`Schedules.lean`](./Plausible/New/Schedules.lean): Type definitions for generator schedules, as described in *Testing Theorems*
+- [`DeriveSchedules.lean`](./Plausible/New/DeriveSchedules.lean): Algorithm for deriving generator schedules, as described in *Testing Theorems*
+- [`DeriveScheduledGenerator.lean`](./Plausible/New/DeriveScheduledGenerator.lean): Algorithm for deriving constrained generators using the aforementioned unification algorithm & generator schedules
+- [`MExp.lean`](./Plausible/New/MExp.lean): An intermediate representation for monadic expressions (`MExp`), used when compiling schedules to Lean code

 **Metaprogramming infrastructure**:
 - [`TSyntaxCombinators.lean`](./Plausible/New/TSyntaxCombinators.lean): Combinators over `TSyntax` for creating monadic `do`-blocks & other Lean expressions via metaprogramming
 - [`DeriveArbitrary.lean`](./Plausible/New/DeriveArbitrary.lean): Deriver for unconstrained generators (instances of the `Arbitrary` / `ArbitrarySized` typeclasses)